About Courtney.

-Courtney Bailey, Ph.D., is a St. Louis-based writer and theatre artist.
+Courtney Bailey, Ph.D., is a St. Louis-based writer and theatre artist who teaches among the incarcerated and system-impacted communities of Eastern Missouri.
 The Riverfront Times named her the 2023 Best St. Louis Playwright, and her play Brontë Sister House Party earned the 2022 St. Louis Theatre Circle Award for Best New Play.
 As a playwright and teacher, she prioritizes creating art with incarcerated artists and returning citizens.
 She's been privileged to work with the support of organizations such as the Folger Shakespeare Library (2024 Artistic Research Fellow), St. Louis Shakespeare Festival, The Bechdel Project, the Regional Arts Commission of St. Louis, Prison Performing Arts, Slightly Askew Theatre Ensemble (SATE), and Equally Represented Arts (ERA).

 She earned her Ph.D. in English Literature from Baylor University in 2016, with a focus on Renaissance Drama, the plays of William Shakespeare, and performance studies.
 She completed her dissertation under the mentorship of Dr. Maurice Hunt.
 She also holds an MA in English from Baylor and a BA in English from Mercer University.
-While a graduate student at Baylor, she won all major grad student teaching awards and honors, including the Outstanding Graduate Student Instructor Award, the Charles G. Smith Outstanding Graduate Student of the Year Award, the Christine Fall Outstanding Graduate Student Instructor Award, and the Donald and Judy Schmeltekopf Fellowship for Educational Leadership.
 She is an alum of the renowned SITI Company Summer Intensive (2018), where she trained in Viewpoints and Suzuki Method with SITI Company members.
-The 2018 intensive culminated with a workshop performance of THE BACCHAE, led by SITI’s Anne Bogart.

 She also writes regularly on her Substack, Letters from the Homestead.